Synth Kicks

-- Using quick, dramatic pitch envelopes.
+- I am using quick, dramatic pitch envelopes.

 - Achieving a consistent start phase of the oscillator.